aztekmq/java-review/garbage-collection.md

-That's a great question!
-It deals with some important parts of how Java works.
-Your hypothesis is actually **right**.
-Bad code can't be fixed by using a different garbage collection (GC) algorithm.

-Here is an explanation of the causes of slow Java programs and why GC can't fix bad code, all in straightforward language.

----

 ## 🐢 Top Causes of Slow Java Programs (JVM)

 When a Java program runs slowly, it's often because of a few common mistakes that make the **Java Virtual Machine (JVM)** struggle.
 Think of the JVM as a tiny manager running your Java program's operations.